First night, Puppy- proofing, Socialisation, Teething, Toilet training, Walking nicely, Fears & frights.

 Upon the pup’s waking, a few minutes after food and then once an hour, put the lead on the dog and collect the kit.
 Go to your predesignated place for dog toilet in the garden and place down the smelly pee paper.
 This will let the pup know where to go.
 While they are performing praise with something like “Good dog, toilet”. (this teaches the trigger word “toilet”).
 Once they have finished, treat and praise enthusiastically.

 Walking nicely … it’s a stroll in the park

 Begin in the house It is worthwhile to get a puppy accustomed to the feel of their collar or harness and lead whilst in the house.
 Some dogs dislike the lead immensely and may need a good few treats and some chilled coaxing.

 Start to walk together- when you begin, say something like “let’s go!” in a high pitched, happy sing-song voice.
 This creates excitement for the puppy who should be curious about what’s going to happen.
-Taking it steady, using treats in front of their noses as a lure to encourage walking well, walk along simultaneously treating, praising and saying “heel” as they walk nicely.
+Taking it steady, using treats to encourage walking well, walk along simultaneously treating, praising and saying “heel” as they walk nicely.
 You can do this with or without a lead.
 Try not to get the treats too close to the dogs nose or let them lunge- if they’re too focused on the prize they won’t be looking where they’re going.
 Encourage eye contact and try to be as up-beat as possible (not so easy if it’s cold, wet and early morning!)

 Don’t forget to let them have a treat every when they get it right, they’ll be more inclined to want to continue.